 - Rod earthing

 - The plate material is of either copper or galvanized iron is used in the plate earthing system.
 This plate selected should of certain specified dimensions, which is placed inside the earth at a depth less than 3 meters from the bottom.
 This plate is connected to the electrical conductors to divert the electric charge inside the earth.
-Plate Earthing is shown in the figure below.
+The diagram of Plate Earthing is given below.

 - A galvanized iron pipe is selected should be such that it has holes pierced at regular intervals and the pipe is narrow at the bottom end.